AlexisGoodfellow/itbrowz/README.md

 - Ensure you have python3.8, iTerm2, and git installed on your local machine
 - If you do not already have a directory for all your git repositories, run `cd ~; mkdir git_repos; cd get_repos;`
 - Clone this repository with `git clone https://github.com/AlexisGoodfellow/itbrowz.git`
-- Run `cd itbrowz; pip3 install -r requirements.txt; ln ~/git_repos/itbrowz/itbrowz.py /usr/local/bin/itbrowz`
+- Run `cd itbrowz; pip3 install -r requirements.txt; ln ~/git_repos/itbrowz/itbrowz.py /usr/local/bin/itbrowz; ln ~/git_repos/itbrowz/imgcat /usr/local/bin/imgcat`

 #### Using itbrowz